dangero1990/Solvher/README.md

 - Getting an estimated count of a material based on the weight of the material
 - Quickly convert alternate units of measure to kilograms
-- generating a barcode on the fly for scanning with a scan gun.
+- Generating a barcode on the fly for scanning with a scan gun.

 ## Technologies